KRM7/gapp/docs/miscellaneous.md

 math::ScopedTolerances _(0.0, 0.0);
 ```

-Note that the tolerance values are global variables which will be used for
+Note that these tolerance values are global values which will be used for
-the comparisons on every thread, so they should not be modified on multiple
+the comparisons on every thread, and changing their values is not thread-safe.
-threads concurrently.
-This means that instances of the `ScopedTolerances`
+This means that instances of the `ScopedTolerances` class should not be created
+while a genetic algorithm is running, and instances of this class should also
-class should not exist on multiple threads at once.
+not exist on multiple threads at once.

 ## Random number generation